Raidriar796/NixOS-Resonite-Headless/README.md

 - `UpdateHeadless` - Updates the headless client

+- `UpdateMods` - Updates Resonite Mod Loader and mods enabled through the system config

 - `UpdateNixos` - Updates and cleans the system

-- `UpdateRML` - Updates Resonite Mod Loader

 ### Preinstalled programs

-- `btop` - resource monitor
+- `btop` - Resource monitor

-- `fastfetch` - quick system info view
+- `fastfetch` - Quick system info view

-- `nano` - text editor
+- `nano` - Text editor

+- `tmux` - Terminal session manager

-- `wget` - file downloader
+- `wget` - File downloader

 If everything is working up to this point, congrats, you have a functional NixOS Resonite Headless.
 This guide will change over time and I'll try to make it as simple as possible.